 If you’re a business owner, you know how difficult it is to figure out which business bank account is best for your needs.
 If you’re just starting out, it can be downright overwhelming.
 Luckily, the Tangerine business account is an online-only banking solution specifically designed with entrepreneurs and small businesses in mind.
 It offers a range of benefits, from earning high interest on your balance to no monthly fees, that can help you reach your business goals faster.

-Having said that, the Tangerine business account isn’t like other business bank accounts and might not be appropriate for your needs.
-Let’s take a look at the features, benefits, fees and eligibility requirements of the Tangerine business account to help you make an informed decision.
+Having said that, the Tangerine business account isn’t like other bank accounts and might not be appropriate for your needs.
+Let’s take a look at its features, benefits, fees and eligibility requirements to help you make an informed decision.

 About Tangerine